-When developing and starting-up a franchise system, the operations manual, along with the FDD, represents one of the most critical franchise development documents.
+When developing a franchise system, the operations manual, along with the FDD, represents one of the most critical franchise development documents.
 Many start-up franchisors spend the time to prepare their own operations manual and others rely on the assistance from franchise development professionals.
 Whether you prepare your operations manual yourself or work with a franchise development team, your participation in the development of the operations manual will be critical because your operations manual needs to reflect your business and your systems.
 When it comes to developing your operations manual it is critical that you avoid the generic and get to the heart of what your business is all about and how franchisees can duplicate your brand and success.
-When working with franchisors in our Franchise Launch Program, we have programs where our clients prepare their own operations manual and one where our team works closely with our clients and we lead the way in developing your operations manual.

 Consider that the goal of your operations manual should be to accomplish the following objectives: